jsulpis/nuxt3-template/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjsulpis%2Fnuxt3-template&demo-title=Nuxt%203%20template&demo-description=Template%20for%20public%20websites&demo-url=https%3A%2F%2Fnuxt3-template-jsulpis.vercel.app&demo-image=https%3A%2F%2Fraw.githubusercontent.com%2Fjsulpis%2Fnuxt3-template%2Fmaster%2Fpreview.jpg)

 Note that you should be able to deploy this template on another cloud provider (Nuxt 3 supports [a lot of them](https://nuxt.com/docs/getting-started/deployment#supported-hosting-providers)), but you will have to do the redirection of the users based on their language, which is currently implemented with Vercel Edge Middleware.

+Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

 ## License